-Lab 1a: Create a basic image
+Lab 1a: Create a basic image (create-a-basic-image)

 To get started, we'll create a basic Windows 10 IoT Core (IoT Core) image and flash it onto a specific hardware device.